cardanoz/constitution/constitution-2.2.txt

 2.  the cost of executing a transaction with maximum memory units is similar to the cost of a maximum sized non-script transaction

-EIUP-GEN-02 (x - \should\) The execution prices should be adjusted whenever transaction fees are adjusted (*txFeeFixed/txFeePerByte*).
-The goal is to ensure that the processing delay is similar for \full\
-transactions, regardless of their type.
+EIUP-GEN-02 (x - "should") The execution prices should be adjusted whenever transaction fees are adjusted (*txFeeFixed/txFeePerByte*).
+The goal is to ensure that the processing delay is similar for "full" transactions, regardless of their type.

 -   This helps ensure that the requirements on block